What to Do If You Are Involved in a Hit & Run Cycling Accident

 Being hit by a car while cycling is an extremely frightening experience.
 When the driver of the car flees the scene, you may feel rightfully outraged, overwhelmed, and unsure of what to do next.
-However, there are a few important steps to take immediately after the accident in order to protect your ability to recover compensation.
+Here are a few important steps to take immediately after the accident in order to protect your ability to recover compensation:

 Make sure you are out of harm’s way.
-Your safety and well-being are the top priorities after an accident; if you’re able to, pull yourself out of the roadway and make sure you are safely out of the path of other cars, vehicles, and cyclists.
+Your safety and well-being are top priority after an accident.
+If you have the ability to move, pull yourself out of the roadway and make sure you are safely out of the path of other cars, vehicles, and cyclists.

-Try to observe as many details as possible, including the hit and run driver’s license plate number, the make and model of the car he/she was driving, and what the driver looked like.
+Try to observe and document as many details as possible, including the driver’s license plate number, the make and model of the car he/she was driving, and a physical description of the driver.
 If possible, try to take photos of the driver, his or her car, and his or her license plate before or while he/she drives away.

 Talk to any witnesses you see nearby.
 If anyone saw the accident or noticed details about the at-fault driver’s vehicle or appearance, take down their information and ask if they would be willing to provide a statement on your behalf.

 Seek medical attention.
 If you are injured, no matter how seemingly minor your injuries may be, make sure you are examined by a doctor.
-If needed, call or have someone else call an ambulance to attend to your injuries.
+If necessary, call or have someone else call an ambulance to attend to your injuries.
 DO NOT worry about the costs associated with getting medical treatment; your safety and health is the most important thing.
-An attorney can help you work to have these costs compensated for.
+An attorney can help you with compensation for these costs.

-Contact an experienced personal injury attorney.
-At Bike Legal, our California bicycle accident attorneys can quickly work to build a case that supports your right to a fair recovery.
-As your legal counsel, we will leave no stone unturned in our pursuit of the maximum compensation you are owed.
+Call Bike Legal.
+Our experience bicycle accident attorneys will quickly work to build a case that supports your right to fair compensation.
+Our legal team will work tirelessly in the pursuit of the maximum compensation you are owed.

-A driver may flee the scene of the accident for any number of reasons; he or she may not have a valid driver’s license, auto insurance, or up-to-date car registration.
-He or she may be driving while under the influence of alcohol.
-He or she may simply be scared and acting reactively to the situation.
-No matter the circumstances, it is never acceptable for a driver to leave the scene after striking a cyclist.
+A driver may flee the scene of the accident for any number of reasons; they may not have a valid driver’s license, no auto insurance, out-of-date car registration, driving while under the influence of alcohol or drugs, or they may simply be scared and react by fleeing the situation.
+No matter the circumstances, it is never acceptable for a driver to leave the scene after hitting a cyclist.